Neixoss/drmon/README.md

 * one fully setup draconic reactor with fuel
 * 1 advanced computer
 * 9 advanced monitors
-* 3 wired modems, wireless will not work
+* 3-4 wired modems, wireless will not work
 * a bunch of network cable

 ### installation
-* your reactor output flux gate must be setup so that one side of it and one of your stabilizers touches a side of the advanced computer
-* by default, flux gate should touch the right side, stabilizer should touch the back of the computer
-  * if you want to use different sides you need to modify `startup` after you have installed this and specify the sides
+* Set up your reactor.
+* Place your advanced computer so that it's back is against a stabilser.
+* Place a modem on your computer.
+* Place a modem on the flux gate where the power will be going OUT from.
-* connect a modem to your input flux gate (the one connected to your reactor energy injector)
+* Place a modem on the flux gate which is feeding your reactor energy injector.
+* Place a modem on your monitor.
+* (You can use a block type modem if you want and connect your OUTput flux gate and your computer that way.)
-* connect a modem to your advanced computer
+* Run network cables from your modems to the modem connected to your computer and make sure you turn them on.
-* setup yoru monitors to be a 3x3 and connect a modem to anywhere but the front
-* run network cable to all 3 modems
+* When you turn on the modem, the game will put a message into the chat saying the name of the device you connected.
+Make sure to note these down as you will need them.
-* install this code via running the install script using these commands :
+* Install the script using these commands in your advanced computer:

 ```
-> pastebin get Ls1Wg3QQ install
+> pastebin get 3fyy7Uzr install
 > install
 ```
-* modify `startup` if you wish to configure/alter any variables mentioned in the feature list, you'll find them at the top of the file
+* Modify the `startup.lua` file that was created upon running the installation script to fit your setup: set the ```outPutFluxGate``` (line 3) to the name that the game put in the chat when you started the modem on the flux gate that power will be going OUT from.
+Do the same on line 4 for `inputFluxGate`.
 ```
 > startup
 ```